-- Sr. No. Particulars Amount Amounts Subject to Pre-Basel III Reference No. Treatment 70 National Tier 1 minimum ratio (if different from Basel III minimum) 7.00% 71 National total capital minimum ratio (if different from Basel III minimum) 9.00% Amo ounts below the thresholds for deduction (before risk weighting) 72 Non-significant investments in the capital of other financial entities 8,767 73 Significant investments in the common stock of financial entities 390 74 Mortgage servicing rights (net of related tax liability) NA 75 Deferred tax assets arising from temporary differences (net of related tax liability) NA Applicable caps on the inclusion of provisions in T ier 2 Provisions eligible for inclusion in Tier 2 in respect 76 of exposures subject to standardised approach (prior to application of cap) 14,110 77 Cap on inclusion of provisions in Tier 2 under standardised approach 30,661 78 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to internal ratings-based approach (prior to application of cap) NA 79 Cap for inclusion of provisions in Tier 2 under internal ratings-based approach NA (0 Capital instruments subject to phase-out arranger only applicable between March 31, 2017 and March 80 Current cap on CET1 instruments subject to phase out arrangements NA 81 Amount excluded from CET1 due to cap (excess over cap after redemptions and maturities) NA 82 Current cap on AT1 instruments subject to phase out arrangements NA 83 Amount excluded from AT1 due to cap (excess over cap after redemptions and maturities) NA 84 Current cap on T2 instruments subject to phase out arrangements NA 85 Amount excluded from T2 due to cap (excess over cap after redemptions and maturities) NA
+Sr. No. Particulars Amount Amounts Subject to Pre-Basel III Treatment Reference No. Applicable caps on the inclusion of provisions in 1 ier 2 76 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prior to application of cap) 18,670 77 Cap on inclusion of provisions in Tier 2 under standardised approach 37,268 78 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to internal ratings-based approach (prior to application of cap) NA 79 Cap for inclusion of provisions in Tier 2 under internal ratings-based approach NA (0 Capital instruments subject to phase-out arranger only applicable between March 31, 2017 and March 80 Current cap on CET1 instruments subject to phase out arrangements NA 81 Amount excluded from CET1 due to cap (excess over cap after redemptions and maturities) NA 82 Current cap on AT1 instruments subject to phase out arrangements NA 83 Amount excluded from AT1 due to cap (excess over cap after redemptions and maturities) NA 84 Current cap on T2 instruments subject to phase out arrangements NA 85 Amount excluded from T2 due to cap (excess over cap after redemptions and maturities) NA

-NA - Not Applicable
+\ NA - Not Applicable